graphitemaster/neothyne/docs/STYLE.md

 different type.
 Use a templated function instead to suppress implicit type conversion rules of the language.

-For functions which need to indicate failure or error state use optional<T> instead of indicating error through other means.
+For functions which need to indicate failure or error state, use optional<T> instead of indicating error through other means.

 The use of default arguments is discouraged if the function's address may be